docutils/docutils/docutils/docs/ref/rst/restructuredtext.rst

 guaranteed.
 If the preservation of line breaks and/or other whitespace is important, `literal blocks`_ should be used.

-Inline literals or the `"code" role`_ are useful for short code snippets.
+Inline literals or the `:code:`_ role are useful for short code snippets.
 For example::

     The regular expression ``[+-]?(\d+(\.\d*)?|\.\d+)`` matches